Limeade

-Limeade, also called lime soda, is a lime-flavored, sometimes carbonated, drink.
+Limeade is a lime-flavored drink; when carbonated, it is also called lime soda.
 It is usually sweetened with sugar or sweeteners.
 A common method of preparation is to juice limes and combine the juice with simple syrup or honey syrup, along with some water and perhaps more sugar or honey.
 Vodka or white tequila can be added to make a limeade cocktail.
 The exact ingredients, preparation and names of the drink can vary by country.

 Homemade limeade

 Limeade is popular in tropical countries, such as Jamaica, where limes are common.

 West Indies and the Caribbean

 In the Bahamas and Turks and Caicos, like lemonade, limeade is often referred to as "switcha" or "switcher".